 Question 6: Scale of 1 to 10, what do you rate your current video?
 What would make it a 10?

-This is a trial close question.
+This is a trial close question, but you can use it in the fact-finding.
 Use it to help the person you're serving uncover sticking points.
 After all, it's their story, and they're financing it to solve an underlying problem (more prospects, more customers, more engagement, better retention, etc).
 It's then your job to reach for that '10.'

 Question 7: What one action would you like your ideal customer to take after watching your video ad?